tock/book/src/course/dynamic-apps-and-policies/overview.md

 many security features not otherwise possible on resource-constrained embedded systems.

-## Hardware Notes

-Any hardware that supports Tock should work, although this module will build on the nrf52840dk board.

 ## Goal

-Traditionally, for an application to be installed on a Tock supported board, one must use `tockloader`, a python tool that offers users various ways to interact with the OS.
+Traditionally, for an application to be installed on a Tock supported board, one must use `tockloader`, a tool that offers users various ways to interact with the OS.
 Typically, applications are used using `tockloader install` which writes the application to the board and restarts the device.

 Imagine if your phone restarted each time you had to update an app!